An Open Question To All Health-Care-Is-A-Right Advocates

 He published his first news article in 1928, his first fictional story in 1934.

 In his youth and well into his thirties, Vasily Grossman was devoted to the communist philosophy.
-But during and immediately after the war, he became increasingly disillusioned with the socialist system, so that, starting in 1943, he began explicitly challenging the whole Soviet ideal — both for its repression of freedom and for its anti-Semitism.
+But during and immediately after the war, he became increasingly disillusioned with that socialist system, so that, starting in 1943, he began explicitly challenging the whole Soviet ideal — both for its repression of freedom and for its anti-Semitism.

 His war fiction at this time also began to generate criticism from high Soviet officials.
 In a matter of months, thus, his writings were suppressed.
 Over the course of his latter years, Vasily Grossman became an outright opponent of socialism.
 His writings are, at times, not consistently, among the most eloquent expression of freedom of any person in any era.